qis/horus/settings.md

 ```

 ## OBS Studio
-The "Output" settings are optional.
+Configure OBS (the "Output" and "Audio" settings are optional).

 ```
-Settings
 + General
   ☐ Automatically check for updates on startup
 + Output